Skip to content

 Communicating Your Sourcing Story

 Transparency without storytelling is a missed opportunity.
-We cover how to present your sourcing practices on your website, in product descriptions, and in-store — without greenwashing.
-Includes real examples from independent jewelers who've made responsible sourcing a competitive advantage.
+How to present sourcing practices on your website, in product descriptions, and in-store.
+Without greenwashing.
+Real examples from jewelers who made responsible sourcing a competitive advantage.